edwinksl/do-slack-slash/slack_slash.md

 <!-- Response: Added a quick introduction to slash commands. -->

 In Slack, slash commands are a quick and easy way to perform actions in the message input box.
 For example, typing `/who` lists all users in the current channel.
 A complete list of default slash commands can be found at https://get.slack.help/hc/en-us/articles/201259356-Slash-commands.
-In this tutorial, you will learn to add your own custom slash command to carry out actions that members of your Slack workspace find useful.
+In this tutorial, you will learn to add your own custom slash command that carries out actions that members of your Slack workspace find useful.

 <!-- TODO:  can you give an overview of how this all works at a high level?
 You type `/slash` into Slack.
 The request goes from Slack to your server, where your Flask application processes the request and returns a response to Slack" or something? -->